Skip to main content

 Academic

 A systems-biology perspective reveals the intricate molecular dialogues between the reproductive and thyroid endocrine axes.
 The postmenopausal state represents a fundamental shift in this systemic cross-talk, primarily driven by the cessation of ovarian estradiol production.
-This event recalibrates the sensitivity and function of the Hypothalamic-Pituitary-Thyroid (HPT) axis and alters the cellular response to in key target tissues like bone, the cardiovascular system, and the central nervous system.
+This event recalibrates the sensitivity and function of the Hypothalamic-Pituitary-Thyroid (HPT) axis and alters the cellular response to thyroid hormones in key target tissues like bone, the cardiovascular system, and the central nervous system.

 Cellular Mechanisms of Compounded Risk

-The accelerated risk profile for with thyroid imbalance is rooted in specific cellular and molecular interactions.
+The accelerated risk profile for postmenopausal women with thyroid imbalance is rooted in specific cellular and molecular interactions.
 The absence of estrogen’s modulating effects allows the direct actions of thyroid hormones, particularly triiodothyronine (T3), to proceed unchecked, often with deleterious consequences.

 In skeletal tissue, estrogen normally promotes the survival of osteoblasts (bone-forming cells) and apoptosis of osteoclasts (bone-resorbing cells).
 With the loss of estrogen, this balance shifts in favor of resorption.
 When hyperthyroidism is also present, excess T3 directly binds to thyroid hormone receptors (TRs) on both osteoblasts and osteoclasts.